5-Min Guide: How to Write a Reflection Paper & Examples

 Final Thoughts

-• Concluding Reflection: End with a personal statement that reflects on the overall experience and its impact on you.
+• Concluding Reflection: End with a personal statement about the overall impact.
+Example: “Overall, this experience changed how I approach [topic or situation].”

 Example of Reflective Paper